This page introduces transaction snapshots and call graphs, and describes how to use them.

 |2||Percentage of Time Spent (%)|

-Percentage metric represents the fraction of time spent processing at a particular tier or in communication with other tiers/backends from the entire execution lifespan of a business transaction.
+The time spent downstream processing at all downstream tiers and backends as measured by the calling tier and represented as a percentage of the entire execution lifespan of a business transaction.
 This metric does not include the processing time of asynchronous activities, if any.

 Asynchronous Activity Processing Time (ms)

 Processing time of all asynchronous activities at this tier.
 This metric does not contribute to the overall tier response time because the activity is asynchronous by nature.
 This metric is calculated by adding the execution times of all asynchronous activities at a tier and the time spent in communication between other tiers and backends as follows: